nokia/SReXperts/docs/nos/sros/intermediate/18-secure-gRPC-mTLS.md

 ### Upgrade from TLS to mTLS

 Throughout the previous tasks you have secured gRPC for the :material-router: PE1 node.
-Conceptually that means that a client using the gRPC server receives confirmation from your CA that it is indeed interacting with :material-router: PE1.
-The traffic is also encrypted and can no longer be intercepted by anyone listening on the wire.
-You may execute a new packet capture, as you did before, to see this in action (refer to the tools guide <a href="../../../../tools/tools-packet-capture/" target="_blank" rel="noopener noreferrer">Containerlab Capture traffic </a> for the packet capture options).
+Conceptually that means that a client using the gRPC server can verify that it is indeed interacting with :material-router: PE1.
+This verification is performed locally on your client using the server's presented certificate and the trusted CA certificate.
+The CA is not contacted during this process, as it established trust beforehand by distributing its certificate and signing the server's certificate.

+Additionally, your gRPC traffic is now encrypted and can no longer be intercepted by anyone listening on the wire.
+You may execute a new packet capture, as you did before, to see this in action (refer to the text above or the tools guide <a href="../../../../tools/tools-packet-capture/" target="_blank" rel="noopener noreferrer">Containerlab Capture traffic </a> for the packet capture options).

 In turn, :material-router: PE1 is now providing gRPC services to any client bold enough to attempt it, provided they attempt to set up a secured connection.
-This does not fit into your Zero Trust approach.
-You will address this in this section, as you will make sure that any client must prove its own identity.
+This does not fit into your Zero Trust approach: any client can still connect to the router's gRPC server.
+You will address that in this section, as you will make sure that any client must prove its own identity.

+!!! note "Protocol level access control"
+    While not used in this activity, SR OS provides [multiple mechanisms](https://documentation.nokia.com/sr/26-3/7750-sr/books/peering-quick-reference/configuring-system-and-routing-security.html) for restricting client access based on source IP address, including Management Access Filters (MAF), Control Processor Module (CPM) filters, and interface ACLs.
+These controls can be used to limit management and control-plane access to trusted hosts and networks.

-This involves similar steps as you have done in the previous section.
-If the server is to verify certificates provided by its clients it must also have a CA to refer to.
-To that end, to set up mTLS, you will have to upload and import your CA's public certificate as you have done previously with the server's certificate.
-Note that the CA key is not needed by the router and should remain secret.
+This involves steps similar to those in the previous section.
+For the server to verify certificates presented by its clients, it must also trust the issuing CA. To enable mTLS, you must therefore upload and import your CA's public certificate, just as you previously did for the server's certificate.
+Note that client and server certificates do not need to be signed by the same CA; different CAs can be used as long as the appropriate trust relationships have been established.
+Keep in mind that the CA's private key is never required by either the router or the client and must remain secret.

+!!! tip "Certificate validation in SR OS"
+    In this activity you set up mTLS without explicitly validating the identity information in the certificate presented by your client.
+You could take things a step further by configuring SR OS to validate the Common Name (CN) attribute of client certificates.
+While outside the scope of this activity, the [documentation](https://documentation.nokia.com/sr/26-3/7x50-shared/system-management/transport-layer-security.html#ai9exgsuai) provides pointers on how you might do this.

-After that you will have to configure a `trust-anchor-profile` and use it to authenticate clients in your `server-tls-profile`.
+After you upload and import your CA certificate, you will have to configure a `trust-anchor-profile` and use it to authenticate clients in your `server-tls-profile`.
 You may be able to use what you did previously here, and the [System Management Guide](https://documentation.nokia.com/sr/26-3/7x50-shared/system-management/transport-layer-security.html#ai9exj5ygs) may also provide guidance.

 !!! warning "Certificate Revocation Lists (CRL)"
     By default, SR OS considers end-entity (EE) certificates whose revocation status cannot be determined (for example, due to a missing, expired, or corrupt CRL) as `revoked`.
+Certificates may be revoked if there is any suspicion that the associated private key has been compromised, if trust in the certificate holder has changed, or for a variety of other administrative and operational reasons.

-You may encounter this problem in this section of the activity.
-You can either create and add a valid CRL to the CA profile configuration, or reconfigure the default behavior so that certificates with an undetermined revocation status are treated as good (`not revoked`) using the command below.
+    You may encounter problems related to this default behavior in this section of the activity.
+To address them, you can either create and add a valid CRL to the CA profile configuration, or, for the purposes of this activity, reconfigure SR OS to treat certificates with an undetermined revocation status as valid (`not revoked`).
+The command below configures this behavior.

     ```text
     /configure system security tls server-tls-profile "grpc_tls_profile" status-verify default-result good
     ```

     Note: Setting `default-result good` overrides the EE certificate revocation check for the TLS server profile, meaning the router will return a "good" revocation status for EE certificates even when their actual status cannot be verified.
 This should only be used when there is a legitimate reason to bypass the revocation check (for example, during a temporary network issue affecting CRL retrieval).

 Once you're done, look in the router's `state` to confirm everything is operationally up and then try the `gnmic` commands you used before.
 You should find a need to specify the client certificates you generated previously.
 Before continuing, make sure the only way to get a response to your `gnmic` commands from :material-router: PE1 is when you specify a `--tls-ca` (to trust the server), `--tls-key` and `--tls-key` (to satisfy the server).